 How to check where your work-life balance could be improved

-Draw two circles on a piece of paper and divide them up as you would a cake, like we have in the picture below.
-Each slice will represent how much time you spend on the different areas in your life.
+Think about how you are spending your time in a typical week.
+Draw two circles on a piece of paper one to represent how you actually spend your time, and the other to show how you would ideally spend your time.
+Divide them up as you would a cake with each slice representing how much time you spend on each activity.
 Include things like work, time with your friends and family, hobbies, exercise, relaxation, household chores and sleep.
-One of them should represent how you currently spend your time in a typical week and the other should represent how you would ideally like to spend your time.
 Do they look similar?
 If not, take a look at what is preventing your actual balance from being closer to your ideal.

 So, how do I achieve a better work-life balance?